Maidu: Baskets and basket making

-The Maidu women were exemplary basketweavers, weaving highly detailed and useful baskets in sizes ranging from thimbles to huge ones 10 or more feet in diameter.
-The weaving on some of these baskets is so fine that a magnifying glass is needed to see the strands.
-In addition to making closely woven, watertight baskets for cooking, they made large storage baskets, bowls, shallow trays, traps, cradles, hats, and seed beaters.
-They used dozens of different kinds of wild plant stems, barks, roots and leaves.
-Some of the more common were fern roots, red bark of the redbud, white willow twigs and tule roots, hazel twigs, yucca leaves, brown marsh grassroots, and sedge roots.
-By combining these different kinds of plants, the women made geometric designs on their baskets in red, black, white, brown or tan.
+The Maidu women were skilled basketweavers, weaving intricately detailed baskets in sizes ranging from thimbles to 10 or more feet in diameter.
+Occasionally, a magnifying glass is needed to observe the strands.
+In addition, they made large storage baskets, bowls, shallow trays, traps, cradles, hats, and seed beaters.
+Weaving materials included dozens of different variants of wild plant stems, barks, roots and leaves.
+Most commonly used were fern roots, red bark of the redbud, white willow twigs and tule roots, hazel twigs, yucca leaves, brown marsh grassroots, and sedge roots.
+Combining these plants produced red, black, white, brown or tan geometric designs.

 Maidu elder Marie Potts explains, "The coiled and twining systems were both used, and the products were sometimes handsomely decorated according to the inventiveness and skill of the weaver and the materials available, such as feathers of brightly plumaged birds, shells, quills, seeds or beads- almost anything that could be attached."